-Johnny (he/they) is a qualified Cognitive Analytic Therapy (CAT) Practitioner.
+My name is Johnny (he/they).
+I am a qualified Cognitive Analytic Therapy (CAT) Practitioner.
 CAT is a mode of psychotherapy that looks at the way people think, feel and act, and the events and relationships that underlie these experiences.
-Through this therapy modality, Johnny helps clients make links between how past relationships with others have impacted on the way they relate to their sense of self.
+Through training in this therapy modality, I have come to help my clients make links between how past relationships with others (and systems) have impacted the way they relate to their sense of self.

-In addition to CAT, Johnny has trained in:
+In addition to CAT, I have has trained in:

 I offer something different to standardised Cognitive Behavioural Therapy (CBT) alone and can tailor the above therapies to suit an individual’s needs.
 I believe each relationship between myself and my clients is unique and I hold great value to practicing in a trauma-informed, anti-oppressive and sex positive way.